3lbits/CIM4NoUtility/RepositoryStrategy.md

-# digin-best-practice
+# best-practice

-This repository contains best practices for work performed in the digin github organization.
+This repository contains best practices for work performed in the github organization.

 ## Contributions

 Anyone is welcome to contribute to this repository by opening a pull request with the desired changes with detailed documentation on the changes made.
 When creating this pull request please follow the branching strategy defined here

-# Branching strategy for DIGIN projects
+# Branching strategy for Telemark-120 projects

 We fully adapt the git flow methodology, specifically the branch strategy for working on features, bugfixes, releases and hotfixes.
 For a walkthrough of this git strategy refer to the following site.
 We have 2 longlasting branches that contain the main code/data, develop and main, which are protected against code pushes into the Github repository.
 The different naming standards are used to indicate the purpose of a branch, which means that one should be able to identify what is being developed by looking at the branch names.
 Additions to the default naming standard can be considered on a repository by respository basis as long as the additional branch formats adds value to the development process.